aycarl/FB-daynames-SC/README.md

 ## Testing

-There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.
+There are a few in the FB-daynames-SC application
 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
+The FB-daynames-SC app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.